status-im/status-mobile/doc/debugging.md

 ```
 When evaluated, a full-screen bottom sheet will appear with your component inside.
 You can make changes to the props or the component internals and re-evaluate the changed forms, after which the component will be re-mounted without running a reload (unless you save the file).
 Other times it's quicker to just hit save and the component will be reloaded as usual (except for the props you evaluated, which have to be re-evaluated when changed).

-> TIP: you can have multiple versions of the component as separate comments to check for the component variations
+> TIP: You can have multiple versions of the component as separate comments to check for the component variations

-> UP-FOR-DISCUSSION: would be cool to leave comments with component usages at the bottom of the component file, especially where the props are more complex e.g. in most of `status-im` components.
-I saw/read this was somewhat common with clojure(script) and I feel like it would be useful in this case, but would rather have the more experienced clojure devs who maybe tried it in the past chip in on this.
+> TIP: You can leave `comment` blocks at the end of component files (other than quo, since can be previewed in other ways) with usages of components, which other developers can use for visualisation/testing.